StableBig/api_lesson_4_ver2/README.md

 ## Keep the bot running

 If you want the bot to run indefinitely, you will need to keep the script running.

+## Additional Information

+Please note that the NASA API might be unavailable at times.
+If this is the case, the image downloading scripts (download_apod.py and download_epic.py) will return an error and won't function.
+If you encounter this, try running the scripts later.

 ## Project Goal